-And while video of Anatoly Pisarenko’s rumored 280kg clean or Eugene Sypko’s competition 216.5kg snatch have yet to see the light of day, we’ve still got plenty to work with.
-Below, we’ve assembled the seven heaviest snatches ever caught on film.
+And while video of Anatoly Pisarenko’s rumored 280kg clean or Eugene Sypko’s (confirmed) competition 216.5kg snatch have yet to see the light of day, we’ve still got plenty to work with.
+Below, we’ve assembled the six heaviest snatches ever caught on film.
 It’s a mix of training lifts, not just competition makes — and, yes, we’re including lifts off the blocks, because they’re heavy and this is fun.

 Below are the heaviest snatches you can watch from the comfort of your smart phone.
 Let’s hope this list is only temporary, because we’d like to see some more of these numbers in competition soon.

 1. Heaviest Competition Snatch of All Time: Lasha Talakhadze, 220 kilograms (485 pounds)

 Georgian super heavyweight athlete Lasha Talakhadze snatched this weight in 2017 for an unofficial world record, but he made it official at the 2017 World Weightlifting Championships in Anaheim with this phenomenal 220-kilogram lift.
 He equaled it at the 2019 World Championships.
 To this day, it stands as the heaviest weight ever made in international competition.
 Click the little arrow to see the snatch and the 257-kilo clean & jerk, which also earned him a world record total of 477 kilograms.

 2. Heaviest Snatch in Training: Behdad Salimi, 220 kilograms (485 pounds)